If you get periods, any bleeding can feel like too much.

 Your comfort matters.
 Birth control for your heavy periods shouldn’t come with a side of anxiety or trauma.

-If you’re not comfortable touching yourself or have a hard time inserting anything into your vagina, then you might prefer to rule out an insertable method like the ring or IUD.
+Similarly, if you’re not comfortable touching yourself or have a hard time inserting anything into your vagina, then you might prefer to rule out an insertable method like the ring or IUD.

 What are the potential side effects?

-Do your homework and consider the potential side effects when weighing your options.
+Be sure to do your homework and consider the potential side effects when weighing your options.

 Will it affect any preexisting health conditions?